mib-unibe/unihack/content/faq/index.en.md

 Our hackathon is open for everyone with all degrees of skill.

 ## When is it?
-The hackathon starts in the **afternoon** on 15.4.2019.
-Further details coming soon.
+The hackathon starts in the **afternoon** on 29.03.2019.
+Detailed information following soon.

+Please check [program page](/en/program) for detailed information.